JaskRendix/labs/README.md

 This isn't a portfolio.
 It's not polished.
 It's a bunch of half-wild, half-inspired prototypes born from random obsessions, historical rabbit holes, and the occasional panic about job interviews.

 I woke up once at 3 am thinking about internal control matrices like some haunted version of Giordano Bruno meets Saul Goodman.
 That led to a script.
 Then another.
 Then a folder.
-The rest followed—accidentally, inevitably.
+The rest followed-accidentally, inevitably.

 ## What's In Here?